jonas-grgt/jonasg.io/content/posts/unit-test-ambiguity/index.md

 Today I no longer let the creation of a method or class drive my tests.
 Instead, I focus on a fundamental question: **why do I write code?**
 I write code because there is always a requirement for a system to behave in a certain way.
+And that I try to capture in my tests.

-This perspective should guide testing most of the time.
+This perspective should guide testing *most of the time.*
-Tests should stem from the requirements expected to be implemented, not the methods and classes implementing those requirements.
+Tests should stem from the requirements expected to be implemented, how the system should behave and not the methods and classes implementing those requirements.

 > Explicitly Test Behavior To Implicitly Test The Code Covering That Behavior

-<b style="color: #3da6b1;">By explicitly testing the behavior of your application,
+<b style="color: #3da6b1;">By explicitly testing the expected behavior of your application,
-you implicitly test almost all of your code.</b>
+you will implicitly test almost all of your code.</b>
 Any portions left untested by this method are likely unrelated to expected behaviors, relate to exceptional cases, such as checked exceptions, or configuration classes.
 As a consequence, your code coverage should be naturally high.